3lvia/designsystem/packages/components/README.md

 - **Styling** the components:
   - We don't use Elvis CSS library inside our components to minimize the size of each component.
-This means that when needing classes from Elvis to style e.g. a button, you need to copy the styling you need driectly from the Elvis library.
+This means that when needing classes from Elvis to style e.g. a button, you need to copy the styling you need directly from the Elvis library.
   - We use our token packages for easy access to colors, typography and icons.
 These packages are locates at `packages/elvis-assets-icons`, `packages/elvis-colors` and `packages/elvis-typography`.
 - **Figma**: Use the